-- The department (or campus) will prepare and submit the normal termination documents (eDoc and (pdf)) to University Human Resources for final payout, including all terminal pay earn codes.
+- The department (or campus) will prepare and submit the normal termination documents (eDoc and (pdf)) to Indiana University Human Resources (IUHR) for final payout, including all terminal pay earn codes.

-- To obtain the final payment, the family of the decedent should review How to Claim a Final Paycheck (pdf) our procedures for making the final payment.
-The family must then complete and submit the following documents to University Payroll:
+- To obtain the final payment, the family of the decedent should review How to Claim a Final Paycheck (pdf) procedures for making the final payment.
+The family must then complete and submit the following documents to UCO Payroll:

 - Paycheck Claim (pdf)

 - W-9 Request for Taxpayer Identification Number and Certification (pdf)